 Coconut Cream.
 Coconut cream is the thick, solid white cream-like substance you’ll find in a can of full-fat coconut milk.
-You can also buy canned coconut cream.
+You can also buy canned coconut cream (affiliate link).
 It brings a luscious and indulgent texture to this filling.

 The most difficult part of this recipe is to remember to refrigerate your can(s) of coconut cream or coconut milk 24 hours (or more) in advance.
 When refrigerated, the cream separates from the liquid part, so it’s easier to scoop out for the recipe.
 When at room temperature, many brands of coconut milk or cream mix together, so you can’t scoop out the cream.